NoRedInk/live_fixtures/README.md

 ### References

-References allow fixtures to capture a model's associations, so they can be corrrectly re-established on import.
+References allow fixtures to capture a model's associations, so they can be correctly re-established on import.

 When we export a fixture for a post above, we'd expect to see an attribute `user_id`